Skip to content

 getState()

-Get current sort state.
+Get current sort state for a column.

 typescript

-const state = await table.sorting.getState();
+const state = await table.sorting.getState('Name');

 Back to Top